Azure-Samples/azure-spring-boot-samples/keyvault/azure-securtiy-keyvault-jca/run-with-command-line-server-side/README.md

 ## Getting started

 - This sample contains a simple and pure Spring Boot web application.

+### Environment
+jdk 11.0.12 or above

 ### Run Spring Boot web server with Azure key vault via command line.
 1. Open terminal and enter the folder where the pom.xml is and run `mvn package`.
 In the target folder there is a run-with-command-line-server-1.0.0.jar generated.